-Developed under the clinical leadership of Dr. Arun Radhakrishnan, Dr. Jose Silveira, and Dr. Andrea Furlan, the updated Opioid Manager (2017) is designed to support health care providers prescribe and manage opioids for patients with CNCP.
+Developed under the clinical leadership of Dr. Arun Radhakrishnan, Dr. Jose Silveira, and Dr. Andrea Furlan, the updated Opioid Manager (2017) and Opioid Tapering Template (2018) are designed to support health care providers prescribe and manage opioids for patients with CNCP.
 As an update of the original Opioid Manager (2011), the new Opioid Manager includes feedback from end users and recommendations from the 2017 Canadian Guideline for Opioids for Chronic Non-Cancer Pain.

 In addition to the Management of CNCP Tool and the Opioid Manager, the CEP will be offering an academic detailing service to primary care providers, beginning in Winter 2018.
 Watch this space for more information.

 Through their EMR Practice Enhancement Program (EPEP), OntarioMD provides customized, CME-accredited support, including access to Peer Leaders, for physicians who wish to optimize their EMR use – including using the EMR for safer opioid prescribing.
 OntarioMD is working closely with AFHTO and EMR vendors to develop more EMR tools to help with management of opioid use, including development of an EMR dashboard.
 Watch this space and our weekly newsletter for updates.